dawarich-app/site/src/pages/privacy-policy.md

 | Gelato ASA | Poster printing and shipping (receives shipping details and the poster file) | Norway (EEA); production within the EU |
 | Partnero, Inc. | Affiliate-referral attribution — receives your email and name only if you arrived via an affiliate link | United States |

+Rybbit, the analytics tool named in section 6, runs on our own Hetzner infrastructure (`rybbit.dwri.xyz`) rather than a vendor's hosted service, so it adds no processor to this table — no third party receives that data.

 **International transfers:** UK (Paddle) is covered by the EU adequacy decision.
 Norway (Gelato) is in the EEA, where the GDPR applies directly.
 US transfers rely on the EU-US Data Privacy Framework where the provider is certified, and on Standard Contractual Clauses (Art.
 46 GDPR) otherwise.

 ## 4. Retention